WHAT IS MATHS ANXIETY?

 Maths Anxiety has been known about for over 50 years.
-It is defined as a negative emotional reaction to mathematics, leading to varying degrees of helplessness, panic and mental disorganisation that arise among some people when faced with a mathematical problem, wither in ordinary life or in an
+It is defined as a negative emotional reaction to mathematics, leading to varying degrees of helplessness, panic and mental disorganisation that arise among some people when faced with a mathematical problem, whether in ordinary life or in an academic situation.

 Although it has been recognised in higher academic circles for over half a century and although it affects a significant proportion of the population, it is little known about by the wider general public or even the teaching profession.

 An Ipsos MORI poll, commissioned by Shirley Conran in April 2018 and completed on 23 May 2018 found that:

 - 36% of younger (15-24 year-olds) people feel anxious about maths, compared to 10% of older (65+)

 - 20% of adults in Great Britain have felt anxious when confronted with a mathematical problem

 - 23% of parents of children aged 5-15 report that their eldest child often feels anxious when attempting to solve a maths problem